-But anaerobic exercise — a higher intensity, higher power version of exercise — doesn’t prompt such a clear-cut visual.
+Anaerobic exercise — a higher intensity, higher power version of exercise — is different from aerobic exercise.

-Although the term may not be something you’re familiar with, anaerobic exercise is a very common, not to mention effective, workout.
+Although the term may not be one you’re familiar with, anaerobic exercise is a very common and effective workout.
 In fact, you’ve probably put yourself through an anaerobic workout at some point in your life!

-Exercises like sprinting, weightlifting, and jumping — all movements that require short bursts of intense energy — are examples of anaerobic exercises.
+Exercises and movements that require short bursts of intense energy are examples of anaerobic exercises.

 When you begin to exercise vigorously, there is a temporary shortage of oxygen getting delivered to your working muscles.
 That means anaerobic exercise must be fueled using glucose through a process called glycolysis.

-Glycolysis occurs in muscle cells during high intensity training without oxygen, producing energy quickly.
-This process also produces lactic acid, which is the reason behind why your muscles get so tired after the energy burst.
+Glycolysis occurs in muscle cells during high-intensity training without oxygen, producing energy quickly.
+This process also produces lactic acid, which is the reason why your muscles get so tired after the energy burst.

-There’s good news, though!
 By engaging in anaerobic exercise regularly, your body will be able to tolerate and eliminate lactic acid more effectively.
-That means you’ll get tired less quickly, after more effort.
+That means you’ll get tired less quickly.

-Anaerobic exercise sounds like a lot of work, because it is.
+If anaerobic exercise sounds like a lot of work, that’s because it is.
 But the benefits that come with the intense fitness regime are enough to make you want to power through your next workout.

-- Increased bone strength and density.
-Studies show that anaerobic activity — like resistance training — can increase the strength and density of your bones.
-Double bonus: You’ll also decrease your risk of osteoporosis.
+Anaerobic activity — like resistance training — can increase the strength and density of your bones.
+This can also decrease your risk of osteoporosis.

-- Boosts power.
-It can increase your power: A 2008 study conducted on Division 1A baseball players found that players who did eight 20- to 30-second wind sprints three days a week saw their power increase by an average of 15 percent throughout the season.
+It can increase your power.
+A 2008 study conducted on division 1A baseball players found that players who did eight 20- to 30-second wind sprints three days a week saw their power increase by an average of 15 percent throughout the season.

-- Boosts metabolism.
-Your metabolism will skyrocket.
-Okay, maybe not skyrocket — but anaerobic exercise helps boost metabolism as it builds and maintains lean muscle.
+Anaerobic exercise helps boost metabolism as it builds and maintains lean muscle.
 The more lean muscle you have, the more calories you’ll burn during your next sweat session.
-High intensity exercise is also thought to increase your post-workout calorie burn.
+High-intensity exercise is also thought to increase your post-workout calorie burn.

-- Increased lactic threshold.
-By continually training above your anaerobic threshold, the body can increase its ability to handle lactic acid, which increases your lactic threshold — or the point at which you experience fatigue.
-That means you’ll be able to work out harder, for longer.
+By regularly training above your anaerobic threshold, the body can increase its ability to handle lactic acid, which increases your

-- Reduces risk of disease.
-Gains in strength and bone density attained by high intensity anaerobic training like bodyweight squats and pushups can reduce your risk for diabetes and cardiovascular disease, according to a 2007 study.
+Gains in strength and bone density attained by high-intensity anaerobic training, like bodyweight squats and pushups, can reduce your risk for diabetes and heart disease.

-- Boosts energy.
-Improved energy and sports performance.
-Consistent anaerobic exercise increases your body’s ability to store glycogen (what your body uses as energy), giving you more energy for your next bout of intense physical activity, and thus improving your athletic ability.
+Consistent anaerobic exercise increases your body’s ability to store glycogen (what your body uses as energy), giving you more energy for your next bout of intense physical activity.
+This can improve your athletic ability.